regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 ## Grant Authorization

-In this section we submit a message-based governance proposal to grant an account the authorization to call `MsgAddCreditType` without going through a network-wide governance process.
+In this section we submit a message-based governance proposal to grant an account an authorization to call `MsgAddCreditType` without going through a network-wide governance process.
 Keep in mind that we could grant an authorization for any message, and doing so enables the account represented as the grantee to act on behalf of the gov module.

 Check out [Authz Overview](https://docs.cosmos.network/v0.46/modules/authz/) for more information about authorizations.